Anubhav1Shukla/LPU_ETP/README.md

-i uploaded etp question paper and also one question solution
+I uploaded etp question paper and also one question solution. this course